-The infamous One More Day storyline broke up Spider-Man and Mary Jane Watson, a couple that had been married for roughly twenty years in real time, so Spider-Man could back to being a swinging bachelor.
+Marvel has attempted to break up Spider-Man and Mary Jane Watson many times.
+They tried The Clone Saga, then they tried killing MJ in a plane crash, but neither worked for long.
+Then the infamous One More Day storyline broke them up for good, when they had been married for roughly twenty years in real time, so Spider-Man could back to being a swinging bachelor.
 Or at least that's what Marvel claimed; in practice they missed the "swinging bachelor" part by setting him up with Relationship Sue Carlie Cooper.

 Every new creative team of Runaways since Vaughn and Alphona's departure from the series has made sure to sink at least one ship during their run.
 Joss Whedon sank both Nico/Victor by having Nico willingly step aside to let Victor pursue Lillie McGurty, and put a good-sized hole in Nico/Karolina by having Xavin finally stop trying to pretend to be male all the time.
 Later, Terry Moore all but obliterated Karolina/Xavin, by having Xavin take Karolina's place when she was accused of war crimes.
 Kathryn Immonen apparently tried to sink Nico/Chase by having Chase get hit by a car after possibly running into Gert, but then the series was cancelled.
 Nico/Karolina took another broadside, after the Runaways appeared in Avengers Academy, which led to Karolina hooking up with Julie Power.

 Readers of At Soul's Edge, one of the numerous adaptations of the original plot of Baldur's Gate, were apparently suggesting the heroine would make a good match with Edwin, who hadn't even appeared in the story so far.
 The author disagreed.
 So Edwin made his appearance - the characters happened upon his hanging, which was executed without interruption.